natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 {{tankMobility|abMinHp= 775|rbMinHp= 531}}

 At 47 tons, this is not a light tank, even more so that its tracks have bad ground traction.
-What saves this vehicles from feeling too slow is its 954 HP engine, capable of maintaining its top speed even when climbing slight hills.
-Do not expect too much from this tank, especially in highly inclined and soft terrains.
-Don't forget its reverse speed of only -4 km/h won't get you out quick of the situations: don't overextend.
+What saves this vehicle from feeling too slow is its {{Annotation|600 HP|Realistic}} engine, capable of maintaining its top speed even when climbing slight hills.
+Do not expect too much, as this tank is still heavy and sluggish, especially in highly inclined and soft terrains.
+Don't forget its reverse speed of "only" -7.5 km/h, it won't get you out quickly of the situations so don't over-extend.

 === Modifications and economy ===
 {{Specs-Economy}}